This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 - ensuring credit transfer provisions are publicly available and open to enquiry.

-(122) Provisions regarding the granting of credit within undergraduate and postgraduate coursework programs are stipulated in the relevant Schedule to the Awards and Graduation Policy.
-Individual exceptions may apply – these will be listed in the Appendix to the relevant Award and Program Schedule or within the relevant individual program schedule as approved by the Program and Course Approval Committee and Academic Senate on the recommendation of the relevant Faculty Board.
+(126) Provisions regarding the granting of credit within undergraduate and postgraduate coursework programs are stipulated in the relevant Schedule to the Awards and Graduation Policy.
+Individual exceptions may apply – these will be listed in the Appendix to the relevant Award and Program Schedule or within the relevant individual program schedule as approved by the PCAC and Academic Senate on the recommendation of the relevant Faculty Board.

-(123) Eligibility for credit will be determined on the basis of the University's assessment of an individual's application (made in accordance with the prescribed forms) and information they have provided about prior study or learning.
+(127) Eligibility for credit will be determined on the basis of the University's assessment of an individual's application (made in accordance with the prescribed forms), and information they have provided about prior study or learning.
 For specified credit to be approved the previous knowledge and skills of an applicant must still be current in the context of the program to which the student has been admitted.

 - 50% credit for a completed Advanced Diploma (AQF 6) or Associate Degree (AQF 6) linked to a 3 year Bachelor Degree;